numbertheory/red-flags/conspiracies.md

 # Conspiracies

 <blockquote class="classic-quote">
-“Civilization is a conspiracy.
-Modern life is the silent compact of comfortable folk to keep up pretences.”
+“History is much more the product of chaos than of conspiracy.”
-– <i>John Buchland</i>
+– <i>Zbigniew Brzezinski</i>
 </blockquote>
 <br />